 History & Regions of Origin

 Kava, or Piper methysticum, is a small shrub that grows in the Pacific Islands, including Hawaii, Fiji, Papua New Guinea, and elsewhere.
-As a member of the Piper genus, the plant thrives in wet, hot, humid environments and can reach heights of 6-7 feet.
+As a member of the Piper genus, the kava plant (not kava tree) thrives in wet, hot, humid environments and can reach heights of 6-7 feet.
 Kava was supposedly first discovered by British explorer Captain James Cook in the 1700s.

-Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning.
+Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning and kava planting techniques.
 Researchers have placed these kava plants into “noble” and “non-noble” categories, with the non-nobles including the tudei, medicinal, and wild kava variants.

 By comparison, noble kava species appear to contain little to no amount of these detrimental compounds, which has created a regulatory preference for the production and exportation of noble kava over non-noble varieties.
 Still, as of this writing, kava is legal to possess in most countries.